 The Duke Division of Foot and Ankle is one of the country’s top-ranked orthopaedic centers.
 Our unparalleled experience enables our surgeons to treat some of the most complex cases, including ankle replacement.

-The Division of Foot and Ankle Surgery is currently led by Mark Easley, MD; Selene Parekh, MD, MBA; and Samuel B. Adams Jr., MD.
-Collectively, in the last four years our Foot and Ankle Team has perfomed over 20,000 surgical cases.
-Duke Orthopedics is fortunate to have resources available to tackle many challenging questions in the field - ultimately to improve the outcomes and the experiences of our patients.
+The Division of Foot and Ankle Surgery is led by Mark Easley, MD.
+Collectively, in the last four years, our Foot and Ankle Team has performed over 20,000 surgical cases.
+Duke Orthopedics is fortunate to have resources available to tackle many challenging questions in the field – ultimately to improve the outcomes and the experiences of our patients.

 Duke Division of Foot and Ankle Team